elixir-europe/rdmkit/pages/your_domain/agroecology.md

 The following practices help improve interoperability and reuse of agro-ecology datasets across disciplines and infrastructures:
 * Adopt community metadata standards where possible, selecting those that best match your data types and community expectations.
 For example, guidance on recommended standards and how they map to common agroecology data types is collected via the [AgroServ FAIRSharing collection](https://doi.org/10.25504/FAIRsharing.f397c2), which links out to discipline- and technology-specific best practices.
+* Use **AgriSchemas** to implement a lightweight, low-formal schematisation approach.
+Unlike complex OWL-based ontologies, AgriSchemas extends **schema.org** and **Bioschemas** to provide a pragmatic "farm-to-fork" pathway for sharing large, semi-structured datasets.
+* Leverage the successful mapping of **MIAPPE** (Minimum Information About a Plant Phenotyping Experiment) to AgriSchemas.
+This allows researchers to bridge the gap between genomic data and phenotypic observations, such as investigating gene function based on expression measured in field trials.
 * Use controlled vocabularies and ontologies to standardise terminology, especially for describing environments, experimental conditions, traits, organisms, and management variables.
 This improves consistency within a project and makes it easier to integrate datasets across studies and infrastructures.
 Useful resources include:

+  * {% tool "knetminer" %}: A knowledge discovery platform that integrates diverse biological datasets into searchable knowledge graphs, supporting AgriSchemas and enabling exploratory research through APIs, graph queries, and interactive analysis.
+  * [AgriSchemas GitHub](https://github.com/Rothamsted/agri-schemas): Provides open-source ETL utilities and data conversion pipelines to transform raw data into compliant RDF and Neo4j datasets.
   * {% tool "agroportal" %}: a curated portal for agronomy and related domains (e.g., plant sciences, nutrition, biodiversity), supporting ontology search, browsing, and semantic annotation.
   * {% tool "the-environment-ontology" %}: a widely used ontology for environmental and habitat descriptors, often used to harmonise site and environmental context.
   * {% tool "crop-ontology" %}: provides standardised trait and variable descriptions for crops, commonly used in plant breeding and phenotyping contexts.